 The powder is derived from freeze-dried, wild organic blueberries.
-It has the same nutrient qualities as the fresh fruit.
 The berries are squeezed and extracted during the low thermal method.
-That is what freeze-dries all parts of the berries, including skin, pulp, and seeds.
+That is what freeze-dries all the parts of the berries, including skin, pulp, and seeds.

 Blueberry extract powder should have a dark blue or purple color, like real berries.

 Below are some additional tips to finding the best blueberry powder:

 - Review the ingredient or nutrition information, it should be short with no preservatives like maltodextrin.
 You want 100% natural ingredients.

 - Wild or organic blueberries are preferred as they have more nutrients.

 - A reliable manufacturer will test their products for toxic metals.
 This is done in-house, or they may contract a third party to test for metals and other harmful substances.

 You can ask for toxic metal test results if you have a concern.
 A nutritional supplement company that follows Good Manufacturing Practices, GMP can provide proof of the quality and purity of their product.

 One brand that gets amazing reviews and seems to meet all of the above requirements is LOOV Organic Wild Blueberry Powder.

 You only need between a teaspoon and a tablespoon of blueberry powder a day, to get its full nutritional value.
 A tablespoon of powder gives you the same vitamins and antioxidants, which is equivalent to a half-cup of fresh blueberries.